manuGil/online-core/docs/source/data-quality.rst

 Conversion Operations Leading to Quality Loss
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Conversion can have different meanings in the GIS world.
 In the scope of this exercise "conversion" refers to format conversion (raster to vector and vice-versa).
 Vector and raster data are usually associated with the representation of discrete and continuous phenomena, respectively.
-Having to convert between formats is a common operation in the GIS world, however, these operations always imply some type of compromise regarding what we get and what we lose, especially in the case `Rasterisation`_.
+Having to convert between formats is a common operation in the GIS world, however, these operations always imply some type of compromise regarding what we get and what we lose, especially in the case |ltb| `Rasterisation`_.

 Task 1.1
     Open the project "rasterisation .qgis ".
 From the Processing Toolbox, use the ** Rasterise tool** to convert the *porto_buildings* layer to a raster using a resolution of *15m*. :numref:`fig-rasterisation`